 All you need to do is to put your peeled hard-boiled eggs and the pickled beets into the jar, fill it up with vinegar until the eggs are all covered and stick it in the fridge for about a week.

+The hardest part is waiting for them to pickle.
 The longer you leave them in the pickle beet and vinegar, the more it will penetrate through and flavor the eggs.

 Some people say that you should stir them a few times, but I just leave them alone and they come out perfect.